Soft Caramel Pecan Sticky Buns Recipe

 I can’t begin to tell you how in love with these Caramel Pecan Rolls I am.
 I made them on a random Tuesday to celebrate being back in the kitchen after a 3 month ban, but these would be great to make over the weekend.
-Test it out soon so that you can impress your family on Christmas morning with this show stopper brunch!
+Test it out soon so that you can impress your family on Christmas or Easter morning with this show-stopper brunch!

 More breakfast recipes you are going to love!

 - The FLUFFIEST Homemade Cinnamon Rolls of Your Life (Overnight)

 - Raspberry Sweet Rolls with Coconut Cream Cheese Frosting

 - One Hour Honey Almond Crunch Rolls

 - One Hour Pumpkin Cinnamon Rolls with Caramel Cream Cheese Frosting

 - Chocolate Orange Sweet Rolls from Cupcakes and Kale Chips

 - Banana Nut Cinnamon Rolls from Inside BruCrew Life